exograph/exograph/docs/docs/postgres/customizing-types.md

 ### Specifying a default value

 The default value of a column is specified using an assignment in the field definition.
-For example, as we have seen in the [previous section](#assigning-primary-key), you can set the default value of an `Int` field to `autoIncrement()` to make it auto-incrementing and the default value of a `Uuid` field to `generate_uuid()` to make it auto-generated.
+For example, as we have seen in the [previous section](#assigning-primary-key), you can set the default value of an `Int` field to `autoIncrement()` to make it auto-incrementing and the default value of a `Uuid` field to `generate_uuid()` or `uuidGenerateV4()` to make it auto-generated.

 Similarly, you can set the default value of a scalar column to a constant value.
 For example, if you want to set the default value of the `price` field to `50`, you can use the following definition: